- How do I create an account ?

 - Once I’ve created my listing, when will it be visible ?

-- How can my listing be seen before other offers and thus have better visibility ?
+- How to appear before other ads and have a better visibility?

 - Why is my listing no longer visible on the site ?